Yan-Oliveira/doc-fao/content/change-write-protection.rst

    - Increases transparency and leads to more care and diligence in the change process.
    - Optimizes the general transparency of your system.

-Available in Service Package
-   GOLD

 Target Groups
    - IT service management
    - All customers that use the OTRS::ITSM feature

+Available in Service Package
+   - GOLD

+Package Name in OTRS Package Manager
+   - OTRSChangeWriteProtection

 .. note::